Carrier and Company Interiors315 E. 91st St., nr. Second Ave., fifth fl.; 212-706-1025; carrierandcompany.com

 Dekar Design611 Broadway, at Houston St., Ste.
 511; 212-289-1685; dekardesign.com

-Having grown up in Kentucky with a mother who preferred bright-orange living spaces, the Meyer brothers are color enthusiasts.
-Their brazen use of tone and prints makes rooms pop and leaves a distinctive impression.
-They’ve been known to weave one color throughout every element of a room.
+Raised in Kentucky by a mother who preferred bright-orange living spaces, Meyer is a color enthusiast.
+His brazen use of tone and prints makes rooms pop and leaves a distinctive impression.

 Dumais, Inc.231 W. 29th St., nr.
 Seventh Ave., Ste.
 1106; 212-620-7720; dumaisid.com